leanswift/leanswift.github.io/supplierportal/src/pages/24.1.0/usermanual-supplierportal-one-day-deployment-user-manual.md

 - Upload ION components are used to import the Connection Points, Data Flows, Workflows to ION from admin portal.
 - Navigate to Leanswift ->Econnect base -> Upload ION components.
-- When initial installation of supplier these values will be Empty once the config.csv file is uploaded then the values will be auto populated.
+- When initial installation of supplier portal some values will be Empty once the config.csv file is uploaded with client specific values then those values will auto populated.
+- Initialy Proxy URL, ION connect /Process model URL, Encoded service account, Encoded Service Account values will be "Empty".
 - The Proxy URL, ION connect /Process model URL, Encoded service account, Encoded Service Account values are updated from the “config.csv” file.

 **Prerequisites**: The file format must be in zip or Json file only.